 There is an imperative need to support and encourage all Veterans, especially senior ranking Generals with vast knowledge and experience to write and articulate their views on various subjects to benefit the serving fraternity and political hierarchy who are always short of time to review, reflect, retrospect, let alone introspect!

-Lt Gen Harbhajan Singh, ex-Signals Officer in Chief (1st Course JSW/NDA)
+Lt Gen Harbhajan Singh (Retd), ex-Signals Officer in Chief (1st Course JSW/NDA)

-Generals don’t drop from the sky or are parachuted in (like some political candidates for elections).
+Generals do not drop from the sky or are parachuted in (like some political candidates for elections).
 Their character, sense of self discipline, camaraderie, dealing with seniors and juniors, leadership qualities start building up right from the time they join as cadets and training in NDA etc.